juxtin/llm-from-scratch/README.md

 # Notebooks:

+I recommend checking out the notebooks in this order.
+This follows the plan of the book, although some of the notebooks are now significantly more advanced than what the book itself covers.

 1. [gpt](./gpt.ipynb): A great place to start.
 This file implements the core GPT architecture as a Torch module.
 It explains a lot of the math related to inference, but avoids the elements that are specific to training.
 2. [training](./gpt.ipynb): Includes both a quick-and-dirty minimal training approach and a much more mature, modular training function with swappable metrics, example generation, and learning schedulers.
 3. [project_gutenberg](./project_gutenberg.ipynb): Follows the training notebook with a real-world(-ish) example.
 In this case, it trains a model on the [deepmind/pg19](https://huggingface.co/datasets/deepmind/pg19) dataset, which includes about 28,000 English-language books in the public domain.